Last weekend, there was an extract from the opening chapter of my novel Almost Then published in the Sunday Post newspaper.

 Here’s the online article, and the paper article is below.

-View all posts by Margot McCuaig
+View all posts by Dr. Margot McCuaig